2017 Aerial Treatment of Buffelgrass with Herbicide has concluded, as of August 22 with 536 acres treated.

-Last year, Saguaro National Park completed a Restoration Plan and Environmental Assessment (RPEA) that describes management actions proposed to restore native vegetation and mitigate negative impacts to park lands from damage caused by wildfire, floods,invasive species, or other large-scale changes to the environment.
+Saguaro National Park completed a Restoration Plan and Environmental Assessment (RPEA) in 2014 that describes management actions proposed to restore native vegetation and mitigate negative impacts to park lands from damage caused by wildfire, floods,invasive species, or other large-scale changes to the environment.
 The RPEA, which was available for public review and comment for 30 days, included descriptions of the proposed alternatives, and identified and compared their potential environmental impacts.
 The preferred alternative includes all of the restoration techniques the park had been using to date, and allows for aerial (helicopter) delivery of restoration treatments to sites that are not accessible by ground crews.
 The National Park Service approved the RPEA with a Finding of No Significant Impact (FONSI) that took the assessment and public comments into account, and accepted the preferred alternative.

 Subsequently, over 250 acres of buffelgrass infested park lands were aerially treated with herbicide between August 18-24, 2014.
 There was evidence of die back within a few days of treatment, and four months later it was clear that the treatment had been effective.
 Per the Plan, monitoring of both buffelgrass and native plants in treated areas will inform future park decisions regarding future aerial treatments.
 Some areas with a large seed bank will require several years of retreatment to kill new buffelgrass plants, before the native vegetation can recover.

 Buffelgrass in Saguaro National Park